 A: Surrogacy contracts are enforceable if they are in writing and signed by all parties.
 The contract must be court-approved prior to beginning medical procedures and found in accordance with all requirements.
 There must be no agreement to provide compensation beyond that explicitly allowed under the statute for medical expenses and ancillary costs.

 A: No. There are no Virginia surrogacy laws that address intended parents specifically.
 All laws that apply to domestic intended parents also apply to international intended parents.
-It is important, however, that Intended parents from another country speak with an immigration lawyer to ensure they follow the proper legal steps for taking their child home.
+It is important, however, that intended parents from another country speak with an immigration lawyer to ensure they follow the proper legal steps for taking their child home.

 A: If neither intended parent is genetically related to their child being born via surrogacy, a post-birth adoption must take place.